 Owen is Professor of International Security and Development at Bradford University.
 In addition to his deep understanding of Saferworld as an organisation, Owen brings a wealth of expertise on a range of issues including conflict analysis, security sector reform, community security, arms control and international advocacy on conflict prevention.

 From Saferworld’s early beginnings, Owen has worked closely with the organisation, serving as chair of the board of trustees for over a decade.
 He has held many expert and advisory roles for Bradford University as well as for over 20 governments, the European Union, the Organisation for Security and Cooperation in Europe, the United Nations and multiple policy networks.

 Owen has been an active member of Saferworld’s board since the 1990s.

 Teresa has over twenty years of experience in the humanitarian and international development sectors.
 She brings expertise on migration, community-based resilience, conflict, gender, capacity-building, evaluation and communication.

 Teresa has worked in over 40 countries, including in long-term roles in the Middle East, Central Asia and also as part of the European migration response.
 She has worked in a range of field-based, management and consultancy positions with the British and International Red Cross, international organisations, NGOs and governments.

 Teresa joined the Saferworld board in 2016.

-Susana joined Saferworld in 2015 as Director of International Programmes, where she oversees Saferworld’s country programmes across Africa, Asia, Europe and Central Asia and the Middle East.
+Susana joined Saferworld in 2015 as Director of International Programmes, where she oversees Saferworld’s country programmes across Africa, Asia and Central Asia and the Middle East.
 She brings a wide range of programmatic experience, having worked at a number of women’s rights organisations and on programmes that provide services for refugee and migrant women.